How to Design Better Social Media

-Non-members can read a version published on Quartz here.
+A version published on Quartz can be found here.

 Data exploits affecting millions, election hacking, the death of newspapers, weaponized propaganda, troll armies, deepening polarization and the shaky future of democracy itself.
 It seems we’re presented daily with a laundry list of dystopian consequences linked back to our collective overuse of social media.

 People are crying for change, but there’s a missing piece of the conversation: despite the emerging awareness of many of the terrible side effects of these platforms, we are dependent on them.